 "We need to fully analyse why Schumacher’s car did not work well.
 It would be a mistake to consider it as a single episode linked to Imola and the encountered events.
 There must be something that did not work properly.
 At the moment, we do not know what could be the issue and to see what is behind it.
 We are absolutely not happy Schumacher’s car behaviour in the last two races.
 We should verify and thoroughly analyse all the parameters to find the solutions.
 It is impossible to say it now: we will only know it in the next few days".

 Jean Todt and Ross Brawn are on the same page:

 "It is essential to study all the data collected during the weekend to find the truth.
 In which areas?
 We do not know we have to find it in order to improve the car ahead of the next races.
 Michael’s car did not have a perfect behaviour; also, Barrichello’s one was not running fast despite finishing a brilliant race on the podium.
 I took the decision to stop Schumacher.
 At the moment, we thought about a simple puncture but then saw that the problem was even more serious since it affected the braking system as well.
 I communicated to him via radio to stop and retire".

-Talking about decisions, Jean Todt can only agree that the hard tire choice did not bring the attended results:
+Jean Todt can only agree that the hard tyre did not bring the expected results:

-Maranello’s press officer, Claudio Berro, also confirms that Schumacher’s tire issue was due to suspension wear and tear, which damaged the rim, which in turn provoked the loss of air pressure:
+Claudio Berro, Maranello’s press officer, confirms that Schumacher’s tyre issue was due to the wear and tear of the suspension, which damaged the rim and provoked the loss of air pressure:

-Now Ferrari can only archive the Imola weekend and concentrate to the Fiorano and Mugello test.
-The team will do some tests before the Spanish Grand Prix.
-The work is now double: understand what went wrong and to again try the electronic updates which will be introduced at Catalunya.
+Ferrari had a disappointing Imola weekend.
+The Maranello squad will now concentrate on the Fiorano and Mugello tests before the Spanish Grand Prix.
+The goal is to understand what went wrong at Imola and to test the electronic updates which will be introduced at Catalunya.